 - LCPs: these are important for brain and nerve development.
 There’s no clear evidence that babies can (or can’t) absorb ingredients like LCPs when they’re added to formula.
 Formula with added LCPs might be helpful for formula-fed premature babies’ brain development.

 Betacarotene: this is a source of vitamin A and anti-oxidants.
 Most formulas already have added vitamin A and anti-oxidants.
 There’s no real evidence that betacarotene formulas are better for your baby.

 Prebiotics and probiotics: these can help formula-fed babies grow healthy bacteria in their bowels.
 The bacteria might help your baby have softer poo and less nappy rash.
 It might also help reduce the chance of gastroenteritis.

-Once you’ve settled on an infant formula for your baby, it’s better not to change formulas too often.
+Once you’ve settled on a baby formula for your baby, it’s better not to change formula too often.
 The taste will vary slightly and it might upset your baby’s feeding routine.

-If you do decide to change infant formula, read the directions on the new formula label carefully.
+If you do decide to change baby formula, read the directions on the new formula label carefully.
 Different formulas have different-sized scoops and are made up in different ways.
-You shouldn’t give follow-on formula to babies under six months.

 You don’t need to change to a ‘follow-on formula’ when your baby reaches six months.
 You might see advertisements about the benefits of follow-on baby formulas, but these have no advantages over starter or first formulas.
 You can use starter or first formulas from birth to 12 months.